emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

 Now when we open the page we should see that the console outputs our message.
 Let's go and write up the `drawRoseColours` function.
-I've provided you an implementation of the `drawBarChart` function which I recommend you taking some time to read carefully to make sure you understand what it does.
+I've provided you an implementation of the `drawBarChart` function in the starter code which I recommend you taking some time to read carefully to make sure you understand what it does.
+For the sake of brevity, I won't display the code here, as we won't be altering it at this point.
 As a result in order to draw our bar chart it should be as simple as updating the `drawRoseColours` function like this:

 ```Javascript
 function drawRoseColours() {